vantezzen/react-cookie-banner/README.md

 Google Consent Mode is a feature of Google Analytics and Google Ads that allows you to enable Google Analytics and Google Ads without tracking the user until they have given consent.

 This is done by always loading the Google scripts and instead adding the consent status to the `window.dataLayer` object.
 Google Analytics and Google Ads will then only track the user if the consent status is set to `granted` and only send anonymized data if the consent status is not given yet.

+For Consent Mode to work, you will need to include the `<ConsentMode />` component once - this will sync the consent status with the dataLayer.
+On all services that support it, you can then add the `consentMode` props - this will then always load those scripts as soon as the consent mode is ready.

 ### How do I change the appearance of the cookie banner?